pop up image

 Sure, you will go to the ticket machine and refill the card.
 In doing so, you are already a part of a pull system based on a certain signal.

-In other words, a pull system lets you consume only when you have a demand, at the right time.
+In other words, a pull system lets you consume only when you have a demand at the right time.

 Aside from your trip to the subway, let’s explore more about pull systems and their application.

-What is a Pull System?
+What Is a Pull System?

-Why Is Pull Better Than Push?
+Why Is Pull Better than Push?

 Pull systems are part of the Lean manufacturing principles, born in the late 1940s.
 A lean pull system aims to create a workflow where work is pulled only if there is a demand for it.